CMHAAorg/cmhaa-website/site/content/_index.md

     content2: Our mission is to drive improvements in the way Australian businesses respond and adapt to this rapidly evolving and growing challenge by providing practical, evidence-based guidance and insights.
-  - type: quote
-    quote_text: As a community, we know Australian business can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.
-    quote_author: Steven Worrall, Chair of CMHAA and Managing Director of Microsoft Australia
   - card_image_3: img/istockphoto-187896492-1024x1024_drive-lasting-change.jpg
     card_description_2: We share our knowledge and resources to support business leaders to take action on mental health in their own workplaces.